ZAWARTO/NDS-Game/README.md

 - source 	Directory that contains the files with the source code.

+  - fondos.c
-	- fondos.c ------------> Routines for managing funds.
+    - Routines for managing funds.
+  - sprites.c
-	- sprites.c -----------> Routines for handling sprites.
+    - Routines for handling sprites.
+  - graficos.c
-	- graficos.c ----------> Routines for graphics management.
+    - Routines for graphics management.
+  - main.c
-	- main.c --------------> Main program.
+    - Main program.
+  - rutserv.c
-	- rutserv.c -----------> The interrupts () routine to program the controllers and initialize the table of Interrupts we 					 encode it in this file.
+    - The interrupts () routine to program the controllers and initialize the table of Interrupts in this file.
+  - teclado.c
-	- teclado.c -----------> Those routines related to keyboard control are included.
+    - Those routines related to keyboard control are included.
+  - temporizadores.c
-	- temporizadores.c ----> Those routines related to time control are included.
+    - Those routines related to time control are included.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)